Spain

 The Program Director is a member of the St. Lawrence University faculty.
 The director teaches one SLU unit course related to his/her area of expertise in the context of Spain.
 In addition to organizing and supervising the academic and co-curricular program, the Director advises students, teaches in fall and spring, helps students with cultural adjustment issues, and is responsible for the work placement course.

-In Madrid, in addition to one required Spanish-language course, students all enroll in the Director's course and select two elective courses from the list provided below.
-These classes are exclusively for program participants and most are taught in English by local professors who are well acquainted with US college courses.
+In addition to one required Spanish-language course, students all enroll in the Director's course and select three elective courses from the list provided below.
+These classes are taught in both Spanish or English by faculty from the Universidad de Compultense in Madrid.
+These professors are well acquainted with US college courses as they teach within the Reunidas program, which is a U.S.-based consortium housed within the Compultense.
 These courses will be offered if there is sufficient student enrollment.

 The courses take full advantage of being in Madrid and Spain, with excursions to several places in Spain, field work in various city neighborhoods, the chance to attend a variety of theatrical performances, and visits to the Prado and other museums.

-Students participating in the Spain semester program receive three units toward the Estudios hispanicos major or minor.
-One unit would be the Spanish language course.
-If students want to receive two more units towards the Estudios hispanicos major or minor, they must do the classwork (papers, exams, oral presentations, etc.) in Spanish in two courses taught in English.
+Students participating in the Spain semester program can receive up to four units toward the Estudios hispanicos major (provided they do some coursework in Spanish) and up to 2 or more units towards the minor (provided some work is done in Spanish).
+If students want to take their elective courses in English they may receive units towards their Estudios hispanicos major or minor, only if they complete their classwork (papers, exams, oral presentations, etc.) in Spanish, and this is dependent upon individual faculty approval.

 Required Courses:

-Director course (taught in English) – SPAN/Environmental Studies Special Topics 3000: Biodiversity of Spain: Threats and Solutions from Farm to Fork (1 unit; Fulfills ENVIRONMENTAL LITERACY distribution requirement- Pending Approval)
+Director course (taught in English and theme changes each year) – SPAN/Environmental Studies Special Topics 3000: Biodiversity of Spain: Threats and Solutions from Farm to Fork (1 unit; Fulfills ENVIRONMENTAL LITERACY distribution requirement)

 This course will introduce students to the incredible biodiversity of Spain, part of a global biodiversity hotspot and one of the most important places for endemic plant species on the planet.
 We will first situate Spain’s biodiversity within a global biogeographic context, exploring where and why patterns of biodiversity exist through an evolutionary, geological, and ecological lens.
 We will then discuss the unique ecoregions of Spain and learn about each region’s key plant and animal species, including their particular adaptations to their environment.
 Next, we will address the status of and threats to Spain’s biodiversity within the context of the global biodiversity crisis and assess the role of agriculture as the major contributor to biodiversity loss worldwide.
 A key focus will be on exploring biodiversity-friendly agricultural systems and how consumers can play a role in supporting these systems.
 The class will entail field trips to preserves and other natural areas, as well as to farms, markets, and restaurants that promote alternative food systems that encourage biodiversity-friendly food production.